brimdata/zed/docs/language/functions.md

 fields(r record) -> [string]
 ```

-`fields` returns a string array of all the field names in record r.
+`fields` returns a string array of all the field names in record `r`.

 #### Example: